Basic four ingredient dough Cream Puffs recipe for soft, puffy shells ready to be filled with whipped cream or any of your favorite fillings!

 The cream puffs were one of me and my older brother’s favorites.
-My mom used to surprise us by making them for us as an after school treat.
+My mom used to surprise us by making them for us as an after-school treat.
 While researching favorite fair food, I discovered that cream puffs are the most popular item at the Wisconsin state fair!

-How To Make A Cream Puff
+How To Make This Cream Puff Recipe

-Put the water and butter in a saucepan and bring it to a boil over medium high heat.
+Put the water and butter in a saucepan and bring it to a boil over medium-high heat.

 Turn the heat to low and quickly stir in all of the flour until a ball forms.
 Remove from the heat and allow the dough to cool for about 5 minutes, stirring occasionally.